gabrielrodriguez2746/MYCars/README.md

 * [Model](#model)
 * [Repository](#repository)

-The project make each feature independent and the project holds on three base module `base`, `data`, `baseui`.
-The feature module should just know this three and all the dependencies as mapper and repository will be provided by the `app` module through `Dagger`
+The project make each feature independent and the project holds on three base module `base`, `carsdata`, `baseui`, `carsui`.
+The feature module should just know this three and all the dependencies as mapper and repository will be provided by the `app` module through
+`Dagger`

 * * *